OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 - `SensorProvider` will be the implementation, actually dealing with sensors and relay.

-The source files, as they should eventually be running are provided in this project, in the `helidon-sensors` folder.
+The source files, as they should eventually be running are provided in this project, in the `helidon-mp-sensors` folder.

+> Also notice the `helidon-mp-sensors/src/main/resources/META-INF/microprofile-config.properties` config file.

+#### For Helidon-SE
+The code is even simpler, it is located in the `helidon-se-sensors` folder.

-> Also notice the `helidon-sensors/src/main/resources/META-INF/microprofile-config.properties` config file.
+> Also notice the `helidon-se-sensors/src/main/resources/application.yaml` config file.

 <!-- Memory minimal footprint ~xxMb -->

 ###### Run the Helidon micro-server

-If you've been using Helidon and Maven, package and run your micro-service:
+Now you package and run your micro-service:
 ```
  $ mvn package [ -Dmaven.test.skip=true ]
  $ [sudo] java -jar target/helidon-mp-sensors.jar